JD2198/JS/README.md

 # JS
-A code repository for javascript series at chai aur code
+A code repository for javascript series